-Cold cuts like ham, pepperoni, and salami are all processed meats.
+Cold cut meats like ham, pepperoni, and salami are all processed meats.
 Deli meats are high in salt content, as well as saturated fat, which isn’t healthy.
 However, as with any type of food, the key is to eat cold cuts in moderation, and if possible, occasionally.
-One way to turn this sandwich healthy is to have your Subway cold cut combo on flatbread.
+One way to turn this sandwich healthy is to have your Cold Cut Combo Subway on flatbread.
 We have a homemade, no-bake flatbread recipe that lets you use nutritious whole wheat flour instead of the regular, less nutritious all-purpose flour.
-You can also use low-sodium deli meat which has less salt content, as well as organic deli meats that use natural, plant-based compounds.
+You can also swap out the cold cuts with a low-sodium deli meat for a lesser salt content.
+Alternatively, organic deli meats also work since they use natural, plant-based compounds.

 Do you need to cook cold cuts?

-It’s highly recommended for you to heat your cold cuts first before eating them.
-While they’re already precooked, cured meats contain bacteria called listeria that may grow on its surface even when refrigerated.
-People above 50 years old and pregnant women are at the most risk of getting infections due to listeria.
-So, make sure you heat your cold cuts at 165 degrees F, or until they’re steaming, before putting them in your sandwich.
+Yes and no. It really depends on the person eating it, and their preferences.
+If you’re above 50 years old or are pregnant, it is highly recommended that you heat your cold cuts first before eating them.
+People who fall into those categories are at most risk of getting infections due to listeria.
+Even though these cured meats are pre-cooked, they still contain bacteria called listeria that may grow on its surface even when refrigerated.
+To be safe, make sure to heat your cold cut meats at 165 degrees F, or until they’re steaming, before putting them in your sandwich.

 How long do cold cuts last?

-This cold cut combo sandwich is easy to make and absolutely filling to eat!
-If you’re craving for some good ‘ol cold cuts on soft bread loaded with vegetable and cheese fillings, then this copycat Subway recipe is for you!
+ConclusionMake the best sandwich for lunch or dinner with this copycat Cold Cut Combo Subway sandwich recipe!
+If you’re craving for some good ‘ol cold cuts on soft bread loaded with vegetable and cheese fillings, then this copycat Subway recipe is just for you!